This guide will help you quickly evaluate Gravity by packaging, and installing a sample Kubernetes application.

 ||The IP address this host will be visible on by other nodes in this Cluster.
 We'll use

-The command below will create a single-node Kubernetes cluster with Mattermost running inside:
+The command below will create a single-node Kubernetes cluster with Wordpress running inside:

 Congratulations!
-You have created a fully functional Kubernetes cluster with Mattermost running inside.
+You have created a fully functional Kubernetes cluster with Wordpress running inside.
 To check the health and status of the Cluster, execute this command on the target node:

 Now click on the printed URL and select a password.
 You are now inside the Cluster